KSethia/FIR-implemented-in-C/README.md

 # FIR-implemented-in-C
-Finite Impulse Response filter to be used with a Texas Instrument C6713 processor and AIC23 audio coedc
+Finite Impulse Response filter to be used with a Texas Instrument C6713 processor and AIC23 audio codec

 /*-------------------------------------------------*/